“You don’t perceive the climate, you perceive by the climate.” Tim Ingold

 From 2017 to 2018 I was a member of the Collectif Poisson Lanterne: the first collective emanating from the Ateliers des horizons, at the Magasin, CNAC in Grenoble.
 The group organised, among other things, a retrospective of Les Vaches de Monsieur Yoshizawa in 2017 and the event Contrée des Risques in 2018.
 This led me to collaborate with Bétonsalon, Centre d’art et de recherche, Paris, during events of the Daniel and Nina Carasso Foundation, Nous ne sommes pas le nombre que nous croyons être (2018).

-Today I am represented by the Galerie l’Antichambre based in Chambéry in the Auvergne-Rhône-Alpes Region, in South-East France and have participated annually since 2018 in the Zurich Contemporary Art Fair.
+Today I am represented by two Gallery : the Gallery l’Antichambre based in Chambéry in the Auvergne-Rhône-Alpes Region, in South-East France and have participated annually since 2018 in the Zurich Contemporary Art Fair.
+I’m also represented by the Gallery XXIII douze, based in Paris, FRANCE

 Since 2020 I have been working in partnership with multiple researchers in the environmental humanities between France and the United States, in particular on the STRATES Research Workshops of the Sensibilia National Research Agency Project based in Grenoble and Still on the Map: learning from the Mississippi Delta of the University of Grenoble Alpes in partnership with the University of Baton Rouge, Mississippi, USA.